Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     # apt install --yes ubuntu-desktop

-**Hint**: If you are installing a full GUI environment, you will likely want to manage your network with NetworkManager.
-In that case, delete the /etc/netplan/NAME.yaml you created.
+**Hint**: If you are installing a full GUI environment, you will likely want to manage your network with NetworkManager:

+    # rm /etc/netplan/NAME.yaml
+    # vi /etc/netplan/01-netcfg.yaml
+    network:
+      version: 2
+      renderer: NetworkManager

 8.3  Optional: Disable log compression: